tldr-pages/tldr/pages/common/mongoimport.md

 `mongoimport --jsonArray --file={{path/to/file}}`

-- Import a JSON file into in a specific mode and query to match already existing documents:
+- Import a JSON file using a specific mode and a query to match already existing documents:

 `mongoimport --file={{path/to/file}} --mode={{delete|merge|upsert}} --upsertFields="{{field1,field2,...}}"`